davidroberto/sylius-next-boilerplate-theme/README.md

 A next.js + Typescript boilerplate (blank) theme for the new Sylius API (includes Mailchimp contact form integration + stripe payment gateway integration).

-This is the first version so there is a lot of room for improvement.
-Y
+This is the first version so there is a lot of room for improvements!

 ## Install and configure the Sylius API